 In terms of who to ask for recommendations, think about who in your network really knows you.
 From your direct supervisor to people you managed.
 Unlike reviews on Google, Facebook or Yelp, LinkedIn recommendations need to be more detailed.
 That is due to the fact that users will spend the time to fully read them.
 Especially if they are considering hiring you.

 Look for people who can write reviews not only about the quality of your work but who you are as a person.
 The reviews should really help capture what it would be like to work with you.
 This means that through the reviews you collect on your profile someone should know not only that you are an expert in your given field, but also what your working personality is.
 Are you punctual, a go-getter?
 Those are things that can (and should) be included when someone writes a LinkedIn recommendation for you.

 Asking for a variety of reviews is also important.
-Do you focus on three different verticles such as B2B, and ECommerce or industries such as fashion or restaurants?
-If that is the case getting at least one recommendation from each verticle can really help to close business or get a job in that particular verticle or industry.
+Do you focus on three different verticals such as B2B, and ECommerce or industries such as fashion or restaurants?
+If that is the case getting at least one recommendation from each vertical can really help to close business or get a job in that particular vertical or industry.

 Requirements For Asking

 In order to get a recommendation from someone, you must be connected with them on LinkedIn.
 That means if it is someone who you would like a recommendation from it is best to connect with them as soon as you start thinking about getting a recommendation from them.
 Of course, if it is your direct supervisor or someone you are supervising it should be a given that you connect with them.
 Regardless of if you plan on receiving a LinkedIn recommendation from them or not.